luci/recipes-py/README.recipes.md

   step_name (str): The name of the step. requests (seq[TaskRequest]): A sequence of task request objects
-    representing the tasks we want to trigger. cancel_extra_tasks (bool): Whether to cancel any extra tasks which may be spawned as a result of a Swarming bug.
+    representing the tasks we want to trigger.
-    TODO(https://crbug.com/997221): Remove this option.

 Returns:
   A list of TaskRequestMetadata objects.